 Latest data on unemployment in OECD-countries

-The average unemployment rate across OECD-countries stood at 4.9% in February 2024, continuing a trend of remaining stable at below 5% for the past two years.
-After raising sharply during the pandemic, the average unemployment rate is now hovering around 0.5 percentage points below its pre-pandemic level.
+The average unemployment rate across OECD-countries stood at 5% in July 2024, continuing a trend of remaining stable at around 5% for the past two years.
+After raising sharply during the pandemic, the average unemployment rate is now hovering slightly below its pre-pandemic level.

 Countries can broadly be classified into three groups, where unemployment rates are either below 5% (low unemployment), between 5% and 10% and above 10% (high unemployment).

-Currently, out of OECD-countries Spain, Columbia and Greece are in the high unemployment group.
+Currently, out of OECD-countries Spain, Greece and Colombia are in the high unemployment group.
 Around half of the OECD-countries have low unemployment rates (below 5%) as per the latest data per country.

 To explore the data further at country level, the below section charts the monthly unemployment rate over the past five years in all OECD-countries, with the OECD-average drawn as a grey line.
 Note that as New Zealand and Switerland use quarterly rates, they are shown seperately below.